 Tattoo removal is a common cosmetic procedure nowadays.
 It allows anyone to get rid of an unwanted tattoo.
 However, the type of laser wavelength plays a crucial role in removing tattoos of different colors.
 It is easier to remove darker tattoos compared to lighter ones.
-However, the green ink lies in the middle of the color spectrum, so it requires proper research before going for green tattoo removal.
+However, green ink lies in the middle of the color spectrum, so it requires proper research before going for green tattoo removal.

 Before settling for a particular clinic, do your research on it first because some clinics say that they can remove all tattoo ink colors while, in reality, they cannot.
-They may start the removal process, but they won’t deliver the optimal results.
+They may start the removal process, but they won’t deliver optimal results.